tzz/core/ext/cf-module.md

   * _function_: the `return` type is one of: `string`, `real`, `int`, or `data`.
 The `args` are all of type `data` (either a JSON primitive like a string or an integer or a JSON container like a JSON array or a JSON map).

-If the **last** element of the `args` list is the literal `null`, then the function can take any number of arguments there and they will be put in a special variable (name TBD).
-Thus the example function below takes at least 2 and up to any number of arguments.
+    All the element of the `args` list name the parameters of the function, with one exception.
+If the **penultimate** element of the `args` list is the literal `null`, then the function can take any number of arguments there and they will be put in the **last** element of the `args` list.
+Thus the example function below takes at least 2 and up to any number of parameters, and parameters 3 through anything will go into `rest`.

         # success must be "true"
         { cmpv: "0.0.2", success: true,
           meta: { authors: [ "Joe", "Frank" ], signature: "long hex string" },
           response: { type: "function", name: "myfunction", namespace: "TBD",
-                      args: [ "x", "y", null ], return: "data" }
+                      args: [ "x", "y", null, "rest" ], return: "data" }
         }

   * _promise_: this is a `twitter` promise type that must take attribute `x`, a